 Your World-Class Team and Hometown Choice for Hand, Wrist & Elbow Care

 At Tri-County Orthopedics—the most preferred, recognized, and awarded orthopedic practice in the region—you're in the care of exceptional, specialty-trained orthopedic doctors, surgeons, and staff.
 Our specialty-trained wrist doctors at our Hand & Upper Extremity Center are recognized and respected experts in the diagnosis and treatment of wrist problems—from complex injuries to simple conditions—using both nonsurgical and surgical treatments.

 Together, our wrist doctors and staff take a team approach to assess, diagnose, and treat our wrist patients.
-With their training, including advanced fellowships in the wrist and surgery, Dr. Mark McBride, Dr. Kenneth Montgomery, and Dr. Andrew Willis have the experience and skill to treat a wide range of injuries and conditions with both nonsurgical treatments and minimally invasive surgery if necessary.
+With their training, including advanced fellowships in the wrist and surgery, Dr. Mark McBride, Dr. Kenneth Montgomery, Dr. Jonathan Shearin, and Dr. Andrew Willis have the experience and skill to treat a wide range of injuries and conditions with both nonsurgical treatments and minimally invasive surgery if necessary.
 To learn more about our Hand & Upper Extremity Center of Excellence at Tri-County Orthopedics and its renowned doctors, we invite you to review our patient education resources, visit our Athlete and Parent’s Online Guide to Sports Medicine on our Web site, or use the quick links below.

 If your injury or symptoms can't wait for an appointment, please visit our Walk-In Clinic in Cedar Knolls.
 Click here to check the hours and availability.